kaidawe/documentation/API/model-function/request-file-data.md

 >       'statusCode': 400,
 >       'body': 'Submit user is not a valid organization or username',
 >     }
-> This response means that the ``selectedUser`` you submit either isnt valid or isnt accessable from the currently logged in account.
+> This response means that the ``selectedUser`` you submit either isn't valid or isn't accessible from the currently logged in account.

 > #### ``Error 404``
 > An unsuccessful response with a response body like this